-- Labor-intensive products typically are the first to slow down in the production process as they tend to take a longer time to produce (items that are cut & sewn).
+- Labor-intensive products are typically the first to slow down in the production process as they tend to take longer to produce (items that are cut & sewn).

 - Stock and raw material shortages can cause delays, especially when a manufacturer is waiting on an incoming shipment or any supply chain issues or stockouts.

 - Orders with only a single item tend to move through production faster because they don’t get held up at the fulfillment station.
 Orders with multiple items may have to wait for other items to catch up before getting packaged, which can cause the appearance of a delay.

 Where can I find the most up-to-date production and shipping timeframe information?